BattMoTeam/BattMo/Documentation/inputparameters.rst

 controls ...).

-Combining different inputs is a standard way to create you own input, for the model you are targetting, and is is easily achieved using the function `mergeStructs`, see :ref:`Merging Parameters<mergejsonstruct:Merging parameters>`.
+Combining different inputs is a standard way to create you own input, for the model you are targetting, and is is easily achieved using the function `mergeStructs`, see :ref:`Merging Parameters<mergestruct:Merging parameters>`.

 .. grid:: 2